 You’ve got to be kidding!
 That sounds counterintuitive, Sally remarked, rebellious even.

-Is Couples Counseling Sabotaging My Marriage?
+Is Your Couples Counselor Sabotaging Your Marriage?

 Call it what you will, but the fact remains that 3 out of 5 couples that adhere to a traditional talk therapy regimen end up divorcing.